CoboGlobal/cobo-waas2-java-sdk/docs/TransactionsApi.md

 Drop transaction

 This operation drops a specified transaction.
 Dropping a transaction leverages RBF to replace the original transaction with a version that effectively cancels it.
 For more details about dropping a transaction, refer to [Drop a transaction](https://www.cobo.com/developers/v2/guides/transactions/manage-transactions#drop-a-transaction).
-A transaction can be sped up only if its status is &#x60;Broadcasting&#x60;.  &lt;Note&gt;This operation only applies to transactions from Custodial Wallets (Web3 Wallets), MPC Wallets and Smart Contract Wallets.
+A transaction can be sped up only if its status is &#x60;Broadcasting&#x60;.  &lt;Note&gt;This operation only applies to transactions from MPC Wallets and Smart Contract Wallets.
 It does not apply to transactions on the following chains: VET, TRON, TVET, SOL, and TON.&lt;/Note&gt;  You can use the &#x60;address&#x60; or &#x60;included_utxos&#x60; properties in the request body to specify the address or UTXOs that will cover the transaction fee.
 Generally, the transaction fee is paid by the original transaction&#39;s source.
 If that source&#39;s balance is insufficient, the specified address or UTXOs can be used to cover the fee.

 ### Example
 ```java